 The bill amends Section 16-6I-2 of the Code of Alabama 1975, specifically revising the definitions related to the eligibility of principals and assistant principals for annual stipends under the School Principal Leadership and Mentoring Act.
-Key insertions include a detailed definition of "Assistant Principal," which specifies that they must be certified, employed full-time, and assist the principal in managing a public school.
-This definition also encompasses various specialized roles such as Career and Technical Education Building Administrators and Alternative School Administrators.
-Additionally, the definition of "High-Poverty School" is updated to require a direct certification of free and reduced lunch student percentages of 75% or greater, removing the previous criteria related to community eligibility provisions.
+Key insertions include a detailed definition of "Assistant Principal," which specifies that they must be certified and employed full-time to assist the principal in managing a public school.
+Additionally, the definition of "Principal" has been expanded to include similar positions such as Career and Technical Education Building Administrators and Alternative School Administrators, emphasizing their roles in overseeing operations and supervising teachers at standalone facilities.

 Enrolled: 16-6I-2